mklymyshyn/arango-python/docs/source/index.rst

 Features support
 ----------------

-Driver for Python is incomplete.
-It supports at the moment:
-**Connections to ArangoDB with custom options**, **Collections**, **Documents**, **Indexes** **Cursors** and have partial support of **Edges**
+Driver for Python is not entirely completed.
+It supports **Connections to ArangoDB with custom options**, **Collections**, **Documents**, **Indexes** **Cursors** and partially **Edges**.

+.. _arangodb-description:

+  **ArangoDB** is an open-source database with a flexible data model for documents, graphs, and key-values.
+Build high performance applications using a convenient sql-like query language or JavaScript/Ruby extensions.

+More details about **ArangoDB** on `official website <http://arangodb.org>`_

 Getting started
 ---------------